-- services and infrastructure, such as highways, recreational facilities, education, health and affordable housing which are required for individual developments.
-There are a number of tests to determine what should be included as part of a planning obligation7. - 4.26 Before submitting a planning application, an applicant is encouraged to conduct pre-submission discussion with the Council.
-Applicants are expected to undertake research regarding the contributions in terms of planning obligations that they may be expected to provide as a result of their development. - 4.27 The Council will be producing a Planning Obligations Supplementary Planning Document (SPD), which will assist in this research and will outline the expected infrastructure requirements as a result of development.
+- 4.25 Planning obligations or section 106 agreements are a necessary element of the planning process.
+They are increasingly used to support the provision of services and infrastructure, such as highways and transport improvements, community and recreational facilities, education, health and affordable housing which are required for individual developments.
+There are a number of tests to determine what should be included as part of a planning obligation. - 4.26 Before submitting a planning application, an applicant is encouraged to conduct pre-submission discussion with the Council.
+Applicants are expected to undertake research regarding the contributions in terms of planning obligations that they may be expected to provide as a result of their development. - 4.27 The Council will be producing a Supplementary Planning Document (SPD) for planning obligations, which will assist in this research and will outline the expected infrastructure requirements as a result of development.
 The community and stakeholders will be consulted on this SPD as they were on the adopted Open Space in New Development SPD and adopted Public Art SPD, which provide guidance on what the Council expects developers to contribute to these specific areas. - 4.28 The pre-application research undertaken by the applicant (or their agent) can, for example, involve contacting Cambridgeshire County Council to understand the current education, transport and highway needs or the Primary Care Trust to ascertain the need for local health facilities.
-Parish Councils are also an important consultee in any planning application and should be approached for information regarding the development and current needs of the community.
+Parish Councils are also an important consultee in any planning application and should be approached for information regarding the development and any new or enhanced community facilities that will be required should the development be permitted.
 The Council is willing to assist Parish Councils in these early discussions to identify appropriate needs and has a dedicated Section 106 Officer to help provide relevant advice and support during this process. - 4.29 All Parish Councils are given the opportunity to comment on planning applications once they are submitted and can at this stage put forward suggestions of what is needed within the community in order to mitigate any potential impact of the development proposals that could be included as a planning obligation.
-Some parishes have produced Community-led Plans (formerly known as Parish Plans), which set out priority issues within a parish and could highlight what facilities a village may wish to have provided.
-This information, where relevant, can be used to respond to a planning application and be used as a starting point to negotiate planning obligations. - 4.30 The Parish Forum could be used as a means of keeping parishes informed on how to respond to the planning obligations aspect of a planning application.
+Some parishes have produced Community-led Plans